VisMGA/osu-font-converter/README.md

 ## Questions nobody has asked

 ### Why doesn't it create the SD files?
 People often want to re-color or add edge glow or other effects to their numbers.
 If you are creating a skin, it will be more efficient to do these things once to the HD files and then scale them down.
+If you only want the sd files, just make the size smaller before exporting and rename the files.

 ### Why Processing?
 I'm familiar with it from other image manipulation projects.